Background Check FAQ

 Commencement of ID

-• Australian birth certificate or authorised record of birth (not an extract or birth card)
+• Birth Certificate or authorised record of birth (not an extract or birth card)

 Primary Use in Community Document

-• Current Australian drivers licence, learner permit or provisional licence issued by a state or territory, showing a signature and/or photo and the same name as claimed
+• A current Australian driver’s licence, learner permit or provisional licence issued by a state or territory

-• Current passport issued by a country other than Australia with a valid entry stamp or visa
+• Foreign passport issued by a country other than Australia with a valid visa or valid entry stamp or equivalent

-• For persons under 18 years of age with no other Primary Use in Community Documents, a current student identification card with a signature or photo.
+• For persons under 18 years of age with no other Primary Use in Community Documents, a current student identification card (Issued by Australian secondary school, TAFE, University, Registered Training Organisation or State Government Agency)

 Secondary Use in Community Document

-• Convention travel document secondary (United Nations) issued by DFAT
+• United Nations Convention Travel Document Secondary issued by DFAT

 • Medicare card

-• Evidence of right to an Australian Government benefit (Centrelink or Veterans’ Affairs)
+• Evidence of right to a government benefit (DVA or Centrelink)

 • Consular photo identity card issued by DFAT